gimli-org/gimli/pygimli/pypi.readme.md

 ##### Installation

-Before you start considering its not a bad idea to use virtual environment so maybe give this a try:
+Before you start, considering its not a bad idea to use virtual environments, so give this a try:

 ``` bash
 python -m venv pygimli